Rebecca Hall: Early life and education

-Rebecca Maria Hall was born in London, England, the daughter of American opera singer Maria Ewing and Sir Peter Hall, an English stage director and founder of the Royal Shakespeare Company.
+Rebecca Maria Hall was born in London on 3 May 1982, the daughter of American opera singer Maria Ewing and Sir Peter Hall, an English stage director and founder of the Royal Shakespeare Company.
 Her mother was born in Detroit, the daughter of an African-American mixed-race father and a Dutch mother.
 She is a descendant of American Revolutionary War veteran Bazabeel Norman, a free African man.

-Years later as a guest on Finding Your Roots, Hall discovered that, while her maternal grandfather, Norman Isaac Ewing, had performed as a Native American figure and was reported as a Sioux chief in newspapers, he was the son of mixed-race African-American parents, and had no Native American ancestry.
+Years later, as a guest on Finding Your Roots, Hall discovered that, while her maternal grandfather, Norman Isaac Ewing, had performed as a Native American figure and was reported as a Sioux chief in newspapers, he was the son of mixed-race African-American parents, and had no Native American ancestry.
 His father, Hall's great-grandfather John William Ewing, had been born into slavery.
-After the American Civil War, he became a prominent figure in the black community of Washington, DC.
+After the American Civil War, he became a prominent figure in the black community of Washington, D.C.
 Hall has 91% European DNA and 9% sub-Saharan African DNA, according to an Ancestry.com DNA test.
 Hall's parents separated when she was still young, eventually divorcing in 1990.
 Hall has five paternal half-siblings: stage director Edward Hall, producer Christopher Hall, actresses Jennifer Caron Hall and Emma Hall, and set designer Lucy Hall.
+Additionally, on the April 7, 2026 episode of Finding Your Roots, it was revealed that Hall is a distant cousin of the American actress Danielle Deadwyler, who shares her date of birth.

 Hall attended Roedean School, where she became head girl.
 She studied English literature at St Catharine's College, Cambridge, before dropping out in 2002, just before her final year.
 During her time at Cambridge, she was active in the student theatre scene and also set up her own theatre company.
 She was a member of the Marlowe Society and performed in several productions alongside her housemate Dan Stevens, an English literature student at Emmanuel College.